 Listen to Black musical artists

 Many Black creators are making amazing music and video content for young children.
-This list that features several Black music artists for kids is a great starting point.
+This list that features several Black music artists for children is a great starting point.

 Discover music from different Black cultures

 Putumayo Kids is known for its world music collections and kid-friendly music from many different cultures.
 Celebrate Black heritage with African, Caribbean, and American music!

 Put on a playlist of jazz music for children

 Jazz at Lincoln Center, directed by famous trumpeter Wynton Marsalis, has compiled a playlist of jazz for children.
 This playlist features jazzy renditions of Sesame Street songs, kid favorites, and classic tunes performed by jazz icons such as Ella Fitzgerald, Dizzy Gillespie, and Charlie Parker.

 Together, music artists and educators Chen Lo and Asante' Amin are the duo known as Soul Science Lab.
 Their free “#ConcertforKids” on YouTube includes storytelling and showcases the soul, funk, and hip-hop genres that originated in African American communities.

 Literature is a great way to introduce new subjects and ideas that inspire different activities, from science to literacy to art!

 Read Antiracist Baby to small children

 Ibram X. Kendi, the author of How to Be an Antiracist, offers a board book for little ones: Antiracist Baby.
 Bright, bold illustrations by Ashley Lukashevsky accompany Antiracist Baby’s quest to make the world a more just place for all (ages 0 - 2).